 2) 33% of the analyzed diesel pickup trucks proved to be more cost effective – 72 vehicles

 3) 62% of diesel SUV/crossover/van vehicles offered lower total cost of ownership – 35 vehicles.

 “It appears that in the near term diesels are going to occupy a smaller share of the market and remain a feature that is more accepted on vans and trucks,” said David Wurster, Vincentric President.

 So, you could regain the diesel vehicle premium within a few years (depending on the economy), but that hardly means that diesel cars you should choose your next car on this criterion alone.
 Remember, there are others you should consider, such as whether you will be making regular, long-term journeys where you will achieve the best km/L ratio or you just need a car to drive around town.

 Ultimately, the choice between a diesel and a gas car is yours to make depending on your needs and preferences, but generally speaking diesel vehicles have a lower total cost of ownership than gas-powered ones.

-In any case, you are always welcome to visit our Oakville dealership to see what used luxury vehicles we have to offer, as well as let us maintain your vehicle at our Hamilton and Oakville locations.
+In any case, you are always welcome to visit our Cambridge, ON dealership to see what used luxury vehicles we have to offer, as well as let us maintain your vehicle at our Hamilton locations.
 Schedule an appointment or just drop by – we are expecting you!